Aashi24/shreyakr-portfolio/final_project_part_3_4_shreya.md

 The actual image can be found [here](https://bowseat.org/gallery/plastic-whale/).

-In this infographic, I've basically tried to depict the sheer number of plastics that were found inside the stomach of a whale that washed up on the shores of Washnigton.
+In this infographic, I've basically tried to depict the sheer number of plastics that were found inside the stomach of a whale that washed up on the shores of Washington.

 ### The images I've used and their sources are documented in this excel sheet